Q&A: Women’s heart care cardiologist Dr. David Addley

 Q. What are these unique symptoms?

-Q. Why do women often ignore these symptoms of cardiovascular disease?
+Q. Why do women often ignore these symptoms?

-Q. What do you want women to know about cardiovascular disease?
+Q. What should women know about cardiovascular disease?

 David J. Addley, DO, FACC, is a cardiologist and internist at Mercy Philadelphia Hospital and a published novelist.